-This Chickpea (Garbanzo Bean) Soup with Spinach, Tomatoes, and Basil is one of the soups I made during the holidays for my annual soup party, only when it came time to stir in the basil I found I didn’t have any of that wonderful frozen basil that usually lasts me through the winter.
+This Tomato Chickpea Soup is one of the soups I made during the holidays for my annual soup party, only when it came time to stir in the basil I found I didn’t have any of that wonderful frozen basil that usually lasts me through the winter.
 What I did have in my freezer was plenty of basil pesto, so I just stirred some of that into the soup instead.
 It was such a hit that I’m going to add that option to the recipe along with the new photo you see above.
-I know phase one main dishes can be challenging for vegetarians, but this soup is a meatless recipe that won’t leave you feeling deprived!

 Before I give you the recipe I’m going to make a confession: this is the first time I’ve soaked dried chickpeas and cooked them.
 Not that there’s anything shameful about using canned chickpeas, but WOW did the freshly cooked chickpeas taste wonderful in this soup.
 Even better, the liquid the chickpeas were cooked in became the base of the soup, which made it extra flavorful.
-You can also definitely make this soup with canned chickpeas (and you don’t even have to confess to anyone who eats it) but I’ll be cooking my own from now on when I’m using them for soup.
+You can also definitely make this soup with canned chickpeas (and you don’t even have to confess to anyone who eats it) but I’m going to think about cooking dried soaked chickpeas from now on when I’m using them for soup.

 More Soups with Chickpeas:

 This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

 - 1 cup dried chickpeas (garbanzo beans), soaked at least 8 hours or overnight in cold water

 - 1 T olive oil (or less, depending on your pan)